 |reboot.target (runlevel 6): restarts the machine|

+Congratulations!
+We’ve successfully explained the Linux boot process.
 The steps for a computer to boot are as shown in the chart below.
-The services are all the services that are needed for the program that the user is calling into action.
+The services encompass all the services needed for the program that the user is calling into action.
 The shell represents where the user will be working and executing his commands from on the terminal.

 Bios---> POST ---> Disk--> bootloader--> Kernel----> Init/Systemd----> Services----> Shell

 I hope you found this blog post helpful.
 If you have any questions, please let me know in the comment session.